alclary/GeoCities_Workout_MERN/README.md

-# Workout Tracking App - Demo Project
+# GeoCities Aesthetic Workout Tracking App - MERN Demo Project

 Reprehensible geocities-era UX/UI aside, this project was an initial exploration in building an app via the MERN (MongoDB, Express, React, Node) stack.
 The project is split into two primary parts:
 ### Backend